-“This program is all about building meaningful relationships and exploring complex community problems together,” said Grace Bagwell Adams, assistant dean for outreach, engagement, and equity at the College of Public Health.
+“This program is all about building meaningful relationships and exploring complex community problems together,” said Grace Bagwell Adams, director of the Health Equity Hub at the College of Public Health.

 “Having them on the ground will make a big difference in both the student experience and the ability of the student to connect to their city in a meaningful way that will allow them to really understand what the city needs in the area of health equity.”

 - Vanessa Diokpara, MPH candidate, health policy & management concentration